jspaezp/sctree/README.md

 tree_fit <- fit_ctree(small_5050_mix,
                       genes_use = top_markers,
                       cluster = "ALL")
-#> Warning: The following arguments are not used: uniq, cells.use
-#> Suggested parameter: cells instead of cells.use
 ```

 Visualizing the tree as … a tree … we can see how our model is a simple